dilipkumar26/SDLC_12_Iconics/1_Requirements/README.md

 4. DECIMAL TO BINARY.
 5. BINARY TO GRAY.
 6. GRAY TO BINARY.
-7. DECIMAL TO HEXADECIMAL
+7. BINARY TO HEXADECIMAL
-8. HEXADECIMAL TO DECIMAL
+8. HEXADECIMAL TO BINARY

 **DECIMAL NUMBER SYSYTEM** - The decimal, base-10 (den) or denary numbering system, each integer number column has values of units, tens, hundreds, thousands, etc as we move along the number from right to left.Then each position to the left of the decimal point indicates an increased positive power of 10.